sagefantasma/mgs2mc-randomizer/README.md

   **OR**

 - Portable Installation: Download the latest Github release and run a standalone version of the MGS2 Randomizer.
-Feel free to ping me to see if the portable version is the latest version(I am not great at remembering to update the Github releases).
+These are now automatically archived every time there's a new release on ClickOnce!

 ### Usage
 1. Launch the MGS2 Randomizer app.